Bristol Harbour Railway: Industrial line

-The Harbour Railway was a joint venture by the GWR and sister company the Bristol and Exeter Railway.
-The first part of the network opened in 1872 between Temple Meads and the Floating Harbour.
+The Bristol Harbour Railway was a joint venture by the GWR and sister company the Bristol and Exeter Railway.
+Authorised by the Bristol Harbour Railway Act 1869 (32 & 33 Vict. c. lxiii), the first part of the network opened in 1872 between Temple Meads and the Floating Harbour.
 The route required a tunnel under St Mary Redcliffe church and a steam-powered bascule bridge across the entrance locks at Bathurst Basin.
 In 1876 the line was extended by 1/2 mi to Wapping Wharf.